-Curriculum materials such as books, workbooks, compact discs and cassettes will be furnished free of charge.
+Curriculum materials such as books, workbooks. and chromebooks will he furnished free of charge.
 The student is responsible for all books and materials supplied to him/her.
 Each student will be charged the full price of any curriculum material that has been lost, stolen or destroyed while assigned to them.
+An agreement for chromebooks will be distributed at the beginning of the noting student expectations.